Galxe/gravity_bench/README.md

 ## Configuration

 Edit `bench_config.toml` to set up your benchmark run.
+This is the default configuration file, but you can specify a different one using the `--config` command-line argument when running the benchmark.

 ```toml
 # Number of accounts to generate for the test